-White Cross Trail is a 3.9 mile heavily trafficked out and back trail located near Jaffrey, NH that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and snowshoeing and is accessible from April until October.
+White Cross Trail is a 3.9 mile heavily trafficked out and back trail located near Jaffrey, New Hampshire that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking and snowshoeing and is best used from April until October.

 Hiked up White dot and down White Cross.
 Some crab-walking down the rocks, but also lots to grab onto as hiking.
 Very lovely hike!